Spaceless Growth – hidden opportunity

 So for sometime space planners have been developing more efficient use of space by squeezing the workstation footprint in open plan floor layouts to increase office capacity within the environmental and regulatory limits of the building.
-Indeed the BCO (British Council of Offices) has followed this trend in their Specification Guide which recommends office design occupancy density levels at 8-13 sq m compared with the 12-17 sq m in the BCO Specification of 2005.
+Indeed the BCO (British Council of Offices) has followed this trend in their current Specification Guide which recommends office design occupancy density levels at 8-13 sq m compared with the 12-17 sq m in the 2005 BCO Specification.

 As many workplace consultants are pointing out “work is an activity” and for many this no longer means being tied to a desk or even an office.
-Telecommunications technology in recent years has enabled agile working, increasing the opportunity for “work anywhere” both within and remotely from base.
-This in turn has identified through workstyle analysis a diminished need for individual allocated space with a consequent rise in third place working and shared facilities such as touchdown, hot desking and “hotelling”.
+Workplace technology in recent years has enabled agile working, increasing the opportunity for “work anywhere” both within and remotely from base.
+This in turn has identified through workstyle analysis a diminished need for individual allocated space with a consequent rise in third place working, shared facilities and alternative worksettings.

 There are many past examples of organisations in both private and public sectors that have moved from enclosed to more dense open plan environments with standardised desks, fewer individual offices, common print and offsite filing .
 Similarly there are numerous current examples of organisations that now have better utilised offices that support agile working with hot desking, touchdown, a range of activity based environments and bookable meeting facilities supported by VoIP, mobile devices, 3G (or 4G) and WiFi making organisational agility ratios of better than 7:10 (workstation:people) a common achievement.

-A larger example from past experience involved “spaceless growth” in the BT Scottish HQ at Edinburgh Park which enabled the relocation of over 600 staff from Telephone House Edinburgh and its subsequent closure to avoid rapidly worsening terminal structural defects.
-Although under-utilsation of existing space at Edinburgh Park had been identified, “reclaiming the space for growth” required a combination of replanning office layouts, diminishing desk footprints, decreasing on site storage and improving IT and wireless technology whilst actively encouraging greater staff take up of home and agile working in both buildings.
+A larger example from past experience involved spaceless growth in the BT Scottish HQ at Edinburgh Park which enabled the relocation of over 600 staff from Telephone House Edinburgh and its subsequent closure to avoid rapidly worsening terminal structural defects.
+Although under-utilisation of existing space at Edinburgh Park had been identified, “reclaiming the space for growth” required a combination of re-planning office layouts, diminishing desk footprints, decreasing on site storage and improving IT and wireless technology whilst actively encouraging greater staff take up of home and agile working in both buildings.
 This allied to focus on internal charging with occupier departments and investment in people engagement, furniture and the office environment, grew Edinburgh Park occupation by over 40%.

 So what do high performing workplaces require?
 Some see performance enhancement purely in tangible terms through provision of well designed activity based environments, spaces and furniture.
 Others see the real focus on enabling IT and appropriate support facilities, while others see office protocols, culture and leadership that foster support for new productive innovative ways of working as the key.
 We must also now consider social and environmental impacts and benefits in the workplace, such as people wellbeing and sustainability.
 In reality enhancing performance is all-embracing, involving the physical, digital, social and cultural aspects of the workplace with the overall aim of creating an appropriately supported , motivated, enabled, healthy and ultimately a happy satisfied workforce.